 I immediately noticed the mechanical slide switch, with which you can turn the keyboard on and off, positively.
 I find this type of switch very important, because it means I know that the keyboard can be switched off during a long break without using up any more battery life in standby mode.

-If you leave the keyboard activated anyway, it's not a bad thing either, because after 10 minutes it "goes to sleep" and then hardly needs any more power.
-You can wake up by pressing any button.
+If you leave the keyboard activated anyway, it's not a bad thing either, because after 10 minutes it "goes to sleep" and then hardly needs any more electricity.
+You can wake up by pressing any key.
 In my test, it recorded the next input after about 2 to 3 seconds.

 Pairing: Pairing and unpairing devices